• Skip to primary navigation

 • Pre-heat the oven to 165 °C.

-• Remove from the heat and pour straight in to a bowl.
-(Don't use a glass bowl like I did in the video)!
-Leave to cool for 10 minutes.
+• Remove from the heat and pour it straight in to a bowl.
+Leave it to cool for 10 minutes.

 • Chop the nati pēkani (pecan nuts) in to small pieces.
 Add them in to the same pan as the brown butter (no need to clean it).
 Toast them over medium heat.